-The DAC output currents IRED, IGREEN, and IBLUE, develop a voltage across the load resistances $R{LD}$ .
-These voltages are sent to comparitors against a voltage derived from the external voltage reference $V{REF}$ .
-The output current is determined by the formula:
+The DAC output currents IRED, IGREEN, and IBLUE, develop a voltage across the load resistances RLD.
+These voltages are sent to comparators against a voltage derived from the external voltage reference $V{REF}$ .
+For the WD90C20, the output current is determined by the formula: